baobaoupcloud/cs-w9/content/2-How-to-program-in-C/_index.md

 We use three commands to write, compile, and run our program: `code`, `make`, `./`

 For example: build the program hello
-1. Go into the terminal window, type ```code hello.c``` to creates a file in C named hello and allows us to type instructions for this program.
+1. Go into the terminal window, type ```code hello.c``` to create a file in C named hello and allow us to type instructions for this program.

 2. In the text editor that appears, write code as follows:
  ```bash